 We recognise and value the benefits for society that arise from fair, effective and predictable tax regimes.
 We are committed to acting with integrity, honesty and transparency in all matters related to tax and ensure we adhere to the highest standards of corporate governance.

-Our Report sets out our total contribution to public finances in all our countries of operation for the financial year 1 April 2016 to 31 March 2017 and contains new information, including:
+Our report sets out our total contribution to public finances on a cash-paid basis worldwide for the financial year 1 April 2017 to 31 March 2018 and contains new information, including:

-the amount of corporate taxes we pay, split out as a subset of the total direct taxes we pay, by country;
+our position on the amount of corporate taxes we pay, split out as a subset of the total direct taxes we pay, by country.